MLH-Fellowship/projects-metrics/README.md

 A script to automatically pull the data from GitHub about Fellowship Projects and store them in a database.

+### `git_metrics.py`
+Collects everything for fellows and projects during a specific fellowship batch

+### `orientation_data.py`
+Collects everything for fellows on their Orientation Project in Week 1 and 2 during a specific fellowship batch

 ## Setup

 Ensure Project Repos are in this [sheet](https://docs.google.com/spreadsheets/d/12quNi2TYuRK40woals-ABPT5NcsmhBmC_dHNU9rX1Do/edit#gid=0)